vincentlaguna/learn-c-cpp/README.md

 - Pre-processor defines, conditional defines and macros
 - More on conditional compilation: #ifdef, #ifndef, #else, #elif, #undef
 - Implementing logical operators for using "defined"
+- Using #error/#warning for compilation termination with error/warning messages
 -

 What I have learned in C++: